 Petersburg is a very small city located in the state of Michigan.
 With a population of 1,164 people and just one neighborhood, Petersburg is the 454th largest community in Michigan.

-Because occupations involving physical labor dominate the local economy, Petersburg is generally considered to be a blue-collar town.
-38.44% of the Petersburg workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Petersburg, you'll notice that it is more blue-collar than most other communities in America.
+38.44% of Petersburg’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Petersburg is a city of sales and office workers, professionals, and production and manufacturing workers.
 There are especially a lot of people living in Petersburg who work in sales jobs (10.26%), office and administrative support (9.77%), and business and financial occupations (9.45%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.31% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.